Who can be a Girl Guide?

 What is the program about?

 Girl Guides provides a non-formal education program training in life skills, decision-making and leadership.
 The Australian Guide Program (AGP) promotes skills and leadership, making friends and enjoying the outdoors.
 Everything that Girl Guides do is related to the four elements of the AGP: people, practical, physical and self.
-It is delivered by trained volunteer Leaders who are committed to the Girl Guides Australia's mission statement: Empowering girls and young women to grow into confident, self-respecting, responsible community members.
+It is delivered by trained volunteer Leaders who are committed to the Girl Guides Australia's mission statement: Empowering girls and young women to discover their potential as leaders of their world.
 Find out more.

 Will we need to pay before she joins?